panreyes/pixtudio/README.md

 And probably many others.

-I'll also like to thank all the people who test the code, including Pablo Navarro, for finding bugs and encouraging development.
+I'll also like to thank all the people who test the code, including Pablo Navarro, for finding bugs, encouraging development and helping with the coding.